alijumaan/laravel-vue-spa/README.md

 - php artisan storage:link
 - php artisan migrate --seed
 - php artisan passport:install
-- copy the of Client ID value and past it here Ex.
+- copy the of Client ID value and paste it in .evn Ex.
 2
-- copy the of Client secret value and past it here Ex.
+- copy the of Client secret value and paste it in .evn Ex.
 CLFlyd84jgusluIbFDwWQ4XLMiuMr4NCh6kE2XSd
 - npm install
 - npm run dev or watch
 - php artisan serve